Chanhyeong/CoCo-api/README.md

 * Independent container for each class using [docker](https://www.docker.com)
 * CRUD operations about class and user

+(The followings weren't be tested, they may not work well.)
 ## Prerequisites
 Install MySQL, MongoDB, Docker on Ubuntu 16.04 LTS
 ```